 COVID-19: Travel Updates and Advice for Harvard Affiliates

 The global pandemic will continue to affect the safety and feasibility of travel for the foreseeable future.
-As the University message on April 30 outlined, Harvard intends to gradually resume safer travel as conditions warrant.
-Harvard’s current travel guidance, which prohibits University-related travel—both international and domestic—is in effect through May 14.
+The University intends to gradually resume safer travel as conditions warrant, while being mindful of varying regional conditions.

-For Harvard-related travel that begins May 15 or later, fully vaccinated affiliates will be able to travel within the US and to any country rated Level 1 or Level 2 for COVID-19 by the U.S. Centers for Disease Control and Prevention (CDC).
+For Harvard-related trips, fully vaccinated affiliates may travel within the US and to countries rated Level 1, Level 2, or Level 3 for COVID-19 by the U.S. Centers for Disease Control and Prevention (CDC).

 - Full vaccination is defined as two weeks after a final dose of either an FDA-authorized vaccine or World Health Organization (WHO)-authorized vaccine.

 - All fully-vaccinated travelers must attest that they are fully vaccinated at the time of travel.

 - All other Harvard-related travel is prohibited, but certain Harvard affiliates (regardless of vaccination status or level of COVID-19 in the destination) may petition for a travel exception.